radu-matei/radu-matei.github.io/content/blog/aspnet-core-docker-azure.md

 > [More information on the Dockerfile on the Official Docker Documentation](https://docs.docker.com/engine/reference/builder/)

 Basically, the Dockerfile is like a recipe for building container images.
-It is a script composed of multiple commands executed succesively to create images based on other images.
+It is a script composed of multiple commands executed successively to create images based on other images.

 You have two options for writing the Dockerfile: you can write it manually, or you can have VS Code write it for you.
 If you [install the VS Code Docker extension](https://code.visualstudio.com/Docs/languages/dockerfile), press F1 and search for Docker, you should see something similar to: